Mangyan Ambahan:

 Wisdom for Our Filipino Soul

-Screening of a documentary by Chiara Cox and the Mangyan Heritage Center
+A Documentary by Chiara Cox and the Mangyan Heritage Center

 This film is a deep dive into one of the few surviving ancient Filipino writing systems—the Hanunuo Mangyan script.
 As one of only four pre-10th-century scripts still in use, it remains an essential part of Mangyan culture through the ambahan—beautiful sung poetry that shares wisdom across generations.
 Chiara’s documentary brings this unique tradition to life through interviews and stories, revealing its enduring impact on Filipino heritage and the global diaspora.